 |Developer/Package Maintainer Keys Signed

 |3C6B 9E08 0491 9315 D83B 1809 5844 91C1 1285 5606

 Master Key Signatures

-The following table shows all active developers and trusted users along with the status of their personal signing key.
+The following table shows all active developers and package maintainers along with the status of their personal signing key.
 A 'Yes' indicates that the personal key of the developer is signed by the given master key.
 A 'No' indicates it has not been signed; however, this does not necessarily mean the key should not be trusted.